lsst-ts/ts_m2cellcpp/README.md

 Documentation can be found in the `doc` directory.
 A description of the logic behind some of the original LabView VI's can be found in `doc/viDocs`.
-Much thanks to Patrecio Cortes for putting those together.
+Much thanks to Patricio Cortes for putting those together.

 ## Required Package